maglietti/ignite3-chinook-demo/docs/developer-guide.md

 }
 ```

-## Conclusion

-For further details, consult the [Apache Ignite 3 documentation](https://ignite.apache.org/docs/ignite3/latest/) and explore the examples in this project's codebase.
+For more information, consult the [Apache Ignite 3 documentation](https://ignite.apache.org/docs/ignite3/latest/) and explore the examples in this project's codebase.